 If you stay on for the entire 12 days you will visit 32 different ports but stop 64 times, since the same ports are visited northbound

 as southbound.
 The one-way is certainly a wonderful trip, but the full flavor of the coast and the true bonding with the country and your fellow passengers

 really only occurs on the full roundtrip.
 No matter when you go, however, youll be among the fortunate few to experience this most memorable voyage

 and see Norway the way it was meant to be seen.

 High season (summer) prices range from $122 per person per day for the lowest cabins to $163 per person per day for junior suites, with

 the top suites going for up to $500 per person per day.
 Significant savings exist, however, for seniors, AARP members, and for all passengers during the shoulder

 and winter seasons.
 Norwegian Coastal now offers a series of pre- and post-cruise land excursions to round out your stay in Northern Europe.
 For information

-BEN LYONS is a 23-year-old graduate of the U.S. Merchant Marine Academy who spends half the year working on cargo and cruiseships
+BEN LYONS is a graduate of the U.S. Merchant Marine Academy who spends half the year working on cargo and cruiseships

 as a Second Officer and the other half as a travel writer specializing in cruises and sea voyages.
 He has been on over 30 cruises and visited well over 150